Chart Color Schemes

 Employment

-Conversely, professional & technical services showed lower representation at 5.4% compared to the regional average of 11.5%.
-The area appeared to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, labour force in North Richmond decreased by 3.9%, while employment declined by 3.4%, causing unemployment to fall by 0.5 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment.
-As of 25-November-25, NSW employment had contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compared favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggested that national employment would expand by 6.6% over five years and 13.7% over ten years, with significant variations between industry sectors.
-Applying these projections to North Richmond's employment mix indicated that local employment should increase by 6.2% over five years and 13.0% over ten years.
+However, professional & technical services are under-represented at 5.4%, compared to Greater Sydney's 11.5%.
+The area appears to have limited local employment opportunities, as indicated by the working population count versus resident population.
+Between September 2024 and September 2025, North Richmond's labour force decreased by 3.8% while employment declined by 3.3%, causing unemployment to fall by 0.5 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.1% during the same period.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to North Richmond's employment mix suggests local employment should increase by 6.2% over five years and 13.0% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment